Decolonization Is Not a Metaphor: Reception and impact

 Lorenzo Veracini argues that decolonization movements should embrace metaphors that do not obfuscate the meaning of decolonization.
-He says that colonial movements are inherently metaphorical, and gives the example of describing uncolonized land as "virginity soil", which likens colonization to sexual intercourse to justify the acquisition of that land.
+He says that colonial movements are inherently metaphorical, and gives the example of describing uncolonized land as "virgin soil", which likens colonization to sexual intercourse to justify the acquisition of that land.
 In contrast, Veracini uses the example of Aboriginal Australians adopting the "I can't breathe" slogan from the George Floyd protests as an example of how analogies with other anti-racist movements can be used to fight settler colonialism.
 Tapji Garba and Sara-Maria Sorentino argue that the paper does not adequately differentiate slaves from settlers.

 The paper is influential in the field of decolonial scholarship.
-The paper itself received mainstream attention when used in association with the October 7 attacks on Israel: Andrew Silow-Carroll wrote in a Jewish Telegraph Agency editorial that students using the phrase were "praising the terrorists;" Tyler Austin Harper wrote in an editorial for The Atlantic that the some "elite academics" were enthusiastic about decolonization' via terrorism."
-In an essay for neoconservative magazine The National Interest, Asaf Romirowsky and Alex Joffe lambasted the use of the phrase in reference to October 7th, writing, "intellectuals have a deep addiction to terror."
+The paper itself received mainstream attention when used in association with the October 7 attacks on Israel: Andrew Silow-Carroll wrote in a Jewish Telegraph Agency editorial that students using the phrase were "praising the terrorists"; Tyler Austin Harper wrote in an editorial for The Atlantic that the some "elite academics" were enthusiastic about decolonization' via terrorism".
+In an essay for neoconservative magazine The National Interest, Asaf Romirowsky and Alex Joffe lambasted the use of the phrase in reference to October 7, writing, "intellectuals have a deep addiction to terror."